 There is a lack of standards in this area- textile manufacturers have their own labeling and they are not at all standardized.
 This results in different brands of fabrics with the same thread count to feel different and look different

-One fabric maybe marked 1000 thread count but you may find that it looks and feels lower quality than a finer fabric you have which is marked 250 thread count.
+One fabric may be marked 1000 thread count but you may find that it looks and feels lower quality than a finer fabric you have which is marked 250 thread count.

 So when buying fabric rather than only look at the thread count, check on these factors as well – type of fabric, weaving technique, and fiber quality.

 Whether the yarn is of fine quality

 Long staple yarns which have been combed to remove short fibers produce very smooth fine quality fabric.
-In true Egyptian cotton, they maintain a standard of for fiber length throughout which is why it has the reputation as the best and softest cotton.
+In true Egyptian cotton, they maintain a standard for fiber length throughout, which is why it has the reputation as the best and softest cotton.
 You can feel this in the fabric’s hand.

 If cheap yarns are used or thick and coarse yarns or inferior short plied yarns are used a high thread count would not matter much for the fabric and the fabric would not feel smooth and fine.